Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions/Reflection Functions.md

 setProperty('gf.visible', false)
 ```

-### setPropertyFromClass(classVar:String, variable:String, value:Dynamic, ?allowMaps:Bool = false, ?allowInstances:Bool = false):Void
+### setPropertyFromClass(className:String, variable:String, value:Dynamic, ?allowMaps:Bool = false, ?allowInstances:Bool = false):Void
-Sets a specified classes' instance variable with a new value, the classes could either be from Psych Engine itself or from HaxeFlixel.
-When importing classes it must include its library package (i.e. the path to the class), for example: `backend.ClientPrefs`.
+Sets the specified instance variable from the given class with a new value.

-- `classVar` - The specified class to be utilize with; Examples: `ClientPrefs`, `LuaUtils`, `FlxG`, etc.
+- `className` - The specified class to utilize the instance variable.
-- `variable` - The classes instance variable to set a new value to.
+- `variable` - The classes' instance variable to set a new value to.
-- `value` - The specified new value to set to.
+- `value` - The new value to set to.
 - `allowMaps` - An optional parameter, allows the ability to set the maps key-value pair elements; Default value: `false`.
-- `allowInstances` - An optional parameter, allows the ability to use the classes' instance variable; Default value: `false`.
+- `allowInstances` - An optional parameter, allows the ability to utilize a class instance; Default value: `false`.

 Examples:
 > Uses the `ClientPrefs` class from the `backend` library package (folder), to disable ghost tapping during gameplay.